-The President of America Obama has signed the legislation honoring the American bison, also known as the buffalo, is going to be the country’s first national mammal on Monday.
-In nature, physique, and symbolism, it is hard to visualize a creature more spartanly diverse from the bald eagle, which has been our national animal since 1782.
-(The new law does not affect the eagle’s status.)
-The designation aim is to prevent the nearly half a million North American bison,”from being extent and to recognize the bison’s cultural, ecological, historical, and economic importance to the United states”, according to Cristian Samper, President, and CEO of the wildlife Conservation Society.
+The bison has joined the bald eagle, the national symbol since 1782, as America’s other symbolic animal, in an effort to prevent it from going extinct.
+President Obama signed the legislation honoring the American bison, also known as the buffalo, as the country’s first national mammal on Monday.
+In nature, physique, and symbolism, it is hard to visualize a creature more different than the bald eagle, which has been our national animal since 1782.
+The goal of this legislation is to prevent the nearly half a million North American bison, from going extinct and to recognize the bison’s cultural, ecological, historical, and economic importance to the United States, according to Cristian Samper, President and CEO of the Wildlife Conservation Society.

 American bison wasn’t one time on the edge of extinction.
 In the 1500s, about thirty million bison are said to have roamed in North America, but by the late 1800s, the numbers dropped to less than thousand, likely due to the climate change and human actions.
 Riding horses made it easier for humans to chase them all through the 1700s, until they started starving to death.

 In the late 19th century, some ranchers rounded up the last survivors to start small herds.
 The Parks Service recognizes a “concerted national effort” to protect the species beginning on Dec.
 8, 1905.
 The American Bison Society was formed by 16 people - with President Theodore Roosevelt and William Hornaday, who was the first director of the New York Zoological Park (now known as the Bronx Zoo).
 In this commencement, 15 captive-bred bisons were moved from the Bronx Zoo to the Wichita Mountains Wildlife Refuge, the oldest managed wildlife facility in the U.S. Fish and Wildlife system.